Ackermann steering geometry: Advantages

 The hub carriers have steering arms and the link between these is known as a tie rod or track rod which is moved from side to side to steer the vehicle.
-The whole arrangement of the axle, steering arms and tie rod forms a trapezium when the wheels are set straight ahead (see picture).
+When the wheels are set straight ahead, the whole arrangement of the axle, steering arms and tie rod forms a trapezium(see picture).
 When the wheels are turned, the inner wheel turns farther than the outer wheel.